 6. Notice what triggers you

-While I used to think that I was too stupid to understand math, I’ve learned that you don’t have to “get” everything over the years.
-I don’t feel stupid anymore these days.
+While I used to think that I was not made to understand math, I’ve learned that you don’t have to “get” everything over the years.
+I don’t feel that way anymore these days.
 My talents sat in the opposite corner, waiting for me to claim them.
 My intuition, sharp mind, and ability to communicate that information create freedom of choice.
 And that is important to me.

 So, I struggle with other stuff.
 So, what?
 I’m not my ouchies.